Triangulation Independent Ptolemy Varieties: Transitive edge sets and degeneracy types

 \subsection{Decorations, Ptolemy assignments and Bruhat cocycles}

-\begin{definition} Let $E\in\E(\T)$.
-A decoration is of \emph{type $E$} if its Ptolemy partition equals $E$.
+\begin{definition} Let $E\in\TE(\T)$.
+A decoration is of \emph{type $E$} if its zero-edges agree with $E$.
 A Bruhat cocycle $\tau$ has \emph{type $E$} if the set of long edges that are diagonal agrees with the zero-edges of $E$.
 A Ptolemy assignment has type $E$ if the set of edges whose Ptolemy coordinate is zero agrees with the zero-edges of $E$. \end{definition} Note that the one-to-one-correspondence in Theorem~\ref{thm:OneToOneGeneral} preserves the type.
 We stress that the type depends on the triangulation. \begin{remark} Decorations of type $E$ may not exist.
-For example, if there is an edge loop where all but one edge is zero, the argument in the proof of Lemma~\ref{lemma:TransitiveDec} shows that $E$ cannot be the Ptolemy partition of a decoration. \end{remark}
+For example, if there is an edge loop where all but one edge is zero, the argument in the proof of Lemma~\ref{lemma:TransitiveDec} shows that $E$ cannot be the zero-set of a decoration. \end{remark}